torontojs/blog/src/content/blog/2024/10/tjs_blog.md

 [TechTalk Online - CTO Roles and Responsibilities](https://guild.host/events/torontojs-online-techtalk-5sxkm3): Ahmad Nassri - October 31st 6:30pm - 8:00pm
   - We're thrilled to announce the return of TorontoJS Tech Talks to the virtual stage!
 In this session, we're diving into the topic CTO's and their responsibilities!

-[UIUX Design: Online Talk and Workshop](https://guild.host/events/uiux-design-online-talk-thghd9) - November 6th 6:30pm - 8:00pm
+[UIUX Design: In Person Talk](https://guild.host/events/uiux-design-online-talk-thghd9) - November 6th 6:30pm - 8:00pm
-  - This is our second UIUX Design event and the first online one!
+  - This is our second UIUX Design event and the first in-person one!
 Would you like to advance your career and improve your UIUX Design and Frontend skills? ....

 [Accessibility for Devs Series: Online Talks and panel Q&A](https://guild.host/events/accessibility-for-devs-l5nacu) - November 18th 6:00pm - 8:00pm
   - This is our fourth Accessibility for Devs event!
 Would you like to advance your career and improve your software development skills with accessibility in mind?...